 Features: There are recover, reboot, bootloader and shutdown options available.
 The APK format allows for backup and data connection and app permissions can be managed.
 Additionally, SD cards can be mounted as well.

 Now, you have compared the five Android root file manager apps above and finally picked out your favorite one.
 Then, how to install and manage it on your Android mobile phone?
-Here, we recommend you an all-in-one program named Coolmuster Android Assistant or Android Assistant for Mac.
+Here, we recommend you an all-in-one program named Coolmuster Android Assistant.
 It can download your favorite apps on the computer and install them on the Android SD click in a jiffy.
 You can even use it to uninstall apps from your Android device and backup installed apps from Android to computer.
 It is completely secure and works very well on all popular Android devices.